Orleans Watchdog

 Be More Open Minded and Willing To Take Risks

-At times, there seems to be so much concern in Orleans government about what other towns have done that one wonders whether we ought to just contract our governance out to Harwich.
+This is anecdotal, but sometimes, there seems to be so much concern in Orleans government about what other towns have done that one wonders whether we ought to just contract our governance out to Harwich.
 We have a lot of smart people in Orleans, including people who can think outside the box.
 We lose the benefit of all that human capital when we're always checking to make sure we're not taking a risk by being innovative.
+The experience of other towns is certainly relevant.
+However, let's not sell ourselves short by attaching ourselves to it.

 Be Sane About Environmentalism